GuitGud/Whatomation/README.md

 Now for the commands, the "bomba" command is designed to send the same message in quick (or the delay of your choosing) succession, it's format is "bomba fonenumber message ammount delayInMilisencods", The "enviar" command is a simple message command "enviar phonenumber message". remember this project is just the skeleton for anyone thinking anout whatsapp automation.

 There is also a function called SendScheduledMessage which obviously does just that, it's coded so it uses the Brazil timezone, change it up if you want to use it.

+I'm currently developing a new function to respond to a specific number every time they send messages on a respective group.